 You can always add to your equipment later on down the road. 🛣️

-Before even pressing the red button, it’s absolutely essential to write a script for your podcast so that you already have the structure of your episode firmly in mind.
+Before pressing the red record button, it’s absolutely essential to write a script for your podcast.
+That way you already have the structure of your episode firmly in mind.

 Consider it like writing an outline for an essay. 📝

-An interview, for example, might be structured as follows:
+An interview format, for example, might be structured as follows:

 - Introduction (introduce yourself to your listeners; introduce your guest within the framework of the interview; and quickly remind your audience what the concept behind your podcast is)

 - Conclusion and thanking your guest; and your listeners too, for staying with your podcast through to the end

 - Calls-to-action (ask your listeners to give the episode good ratings on the listening platforms)